 Grant Proposal Submission Instructions

-Submit a proposal to the Grants and Awards Committee Chair (firstname.lastname@example.org) as a single email attachment with “CCV Grant Proposal – Project Leader’s Last Name” on subject line.
+Submit a proposal to the Grants and Awards Committee Chair (firstname.lastname@example.org) as a single email attachment with “CCV Grant Proposal – Project Leader’s Last Name” on the subject line.
 You will receive an acknowledgment within three days of submission.

 The text of the proposal should be written double-spaced and without right justification in a commonly available font such as Times New Roman or Arial at 12 point font size.
 Beginning with item C below, include a header consisting of project leader’s last name and title of proposal and a footer with page number on each page.
 There is no page limit but there is a word limit each on the summary and description sections (see below) so there is no advantage to using a smaller or narrower font or tighter spacing.
 The proposal must be organized into one single file in PDF format, and must include all of the following items, in order: